ckcr4lyf/pinker/README.md

 # Pinker

-Pinker is a hight contrast, dark theme, revolving around shades of pink / purple, with hints of blue.
+Pinker is a high contrast, dark theme, revolving around shades of pink / purple, with hints of blue.

 The theme is currently optimized only for Typescript / Javascript.
 These colors are based on my preferences.
 I couldn't find a theme I liked with the color preferences too, so I decided to make my own instead.